-Most shoppers were very or extremely satisfied with their last tire purchasing and/or installation experience.
-But satisfaction did vary, as reflected in the 40-point difference between the top- and bottom-rated retailer.
+Most shoppers were very or extremely satisfied with their last tire purchase and/or installation.
+But satisfaction did vary, as reflected in the 40-point difference between the top- and bottom-rated retailers.

-Nineteen retailers, including independent shops and dealerships, provided a respectable or first-rate experience, leaving 13 retailers rated as adequate.
+Nineteen retailers, including independent shops and car dealerships, provided a respectable or first-rate experience, while 13 were rated adequate.
 The lowest-ranked retailers were Mavis Discount Tire, Pep Boys, and Walmart Auto Care Centers—the same stores and ranking order as found in our previous survey.

 At 70 points, car dealerships earned a strong Overall Score, making them a solid and convenient choice for many car owners.

-When it comes to free perks, Costco, Dunn Tire, Les Schwab, and Sam’s Club stood out for top or near-top marks.
+When it comes to free perks, Costco, Dunn Tire & Auto, Les Schwab, and Sam’s Club stood out for top or near-top marks.
 Many retailers received low ratings for free perks.

 “The tire buying experience looks quite positive for most shoppers, based on our latest member survey,” says Ryan Pszczolkowski, Consumer Reports’ tire program manager.
 “But there are substantial differences in facets of the shopping experience that may drive customers to favor certain retailers.
-For instance, online retailers offer a wide selection, while physical retail stores may be more limited but may be able to get what you want if you can wait.”
+For instance, online retailers have a wide selection.
+Physical retail stores may be more limited, but they may be able to get what you want if you can wait.”

 Looking at the rating details, there are further distinctions, with notable variations in selections, installation time, and waiting area.
 Based on the ratings for model selection, and experience buying about 400 tires a year for testing, our tire experts recommend calling ahead or ordering tires online to save time.